jbeeko/fs-stored-procs/README.md

 to main.fs it compiled.
 Buiding and the app results in this in the main.js file:
 ![helloWorld function](./docs/hello.png "helloWorld function")

 **Success!** - well perhaps not quite.

+## Next Steps

 For one thing there is that `();` at the end of function.
 But that aside this is just HelloWorld and it has not even been registered and executed.

-## Next Steps

 The above is not even a proof of concept.
 Proof of plausibility?
 Perhaps.
-The next steps are:
+Some next steps are:

 * Figure out how to have Fable generate the JavaScript for a single function as a string rather than writing it to the index.html file.
 * Determine if it is possible to extend the JavaScript environment on the DocumentDB side with the various shims that will be needed as the F# code gets more complex.